 Kia Whakanuia te Whenua People Place Landscape was the outcome of an idea formulated by our Trustee, Sam Bourne who postulated that Aotearoa landuse practitioners need a research strategy aimed at identifying critical issues relating to the whenua: so where is research needed and how can it be accessible to everyone - not siloed away?

 We held an industry workshop and the book was planned as a step towards Knowledge Hubs for regional research.
 There was a sense of urgency to take this first step so after sending out a general call for manuscripts, in June 2019 our chair Dr Diane Menzies wrote to more than 70 people inviting contributions to the book.
-A number who responded positively were unable to fit with our tight time requirements but over 40 people did.
 Diane was determined that the book would be Māori-led.
 By Māori-led, the inclusion of Māori writers was intended to reflect Māori concepts of land and the idea of partnership, and the book does that.

 Our own editor Carolyn Hill read all manuscripts and assembled the contents into a logical progression from exploring Wairua O Te Whenua or the spirit of the land through Pou Herenga - a repository for knowledge - which provides a reference point for making sure this spirituality is embedded in place through identity and naming.
 The chapter on Whenua Māori confronts the pain of alienation and whenua loss and how that can be transformed by looking at kaupapa Māori alternatives.
 Whakarerekē Tāone takes these issues and threads them into thinking about cities in this era of major change.
 The next chapter - Hikoi Horanuku walks us through the landscape and asks us to understand place – whakapapa/ hikoi/ ancestral knowledge and the critical importance of being on and knowing the land.
 Whare Pora weaves this all together by looking at environmental management and how we might weave mātuaranga Māori into western scientific solutions.
 The final chapter Whakahāngai puts it into practise exploring how this thinking informs and changes “on the ground” practise.
 This revealed some gaps in content which was urgently addressed by other helpful writers, and then rounded into the book.
 Carolyn word smithed each of the individual manuscripts so they link together in an integrated style.

-What were the Trustees doing?
-We tried to raise funds but then Covid struck.
-We commissioned our wonderful publisher Mary Egan Publishing and worked with them to review and edit the articles, sort high resolution photographs and we also commissioned additional photographs, and the fabulous artwork.
-And then Covid affected timing of printing and delivery.
+We commissioned publisher Mary Egan Publishing and worked with them to review and edit the articles, sort high resolution photographs and we also commissioned additional photographs, and the fabulous artwork.

 The book is beautifully illustrated with original drawings by Auckland artist Waiari McMillan , with some original photos by Josie McClutchie – a Gisborne-based photographer.
 However, most of the photographs were supplied by the writers themselves.